afermg/aliby/docs/README.md

-# Pipeline core
+# ALIBY (Analyser of Live-cell Imaging for Budding Yeast)

-The core classes and methods for the python microfluidics, microscopy, and analysis pipeline.
+The core classes and methods for the python microfluidics, microscopy, data analysis and reporting.

 ### Installation
 See [INSTALL.md](./INSTALL.md) for installation instructions.

 ## Quickstart Documentation
 ### Setting up a server